-The Australian Government subsidises a range of aged care services for seniors, including home care and aged care facilities.
+The Australian Government subsidises a range of aged care services for seniors, including aged care facilities and home care.

 If you would like to access these subsidies, you will be asked to submit a Combined Assets and Income Assessment form from the Australian Government’s Department of Human Services.

 The Department will review your financial situation and determine if you will be asked to contribute to the cost of your care.
 You will never be denied care because you can’t afford it.

 All residents pay a basic daily fee of 85% of the single basic Age Pension, covering your meals, cleaning, laundry, and utilities.
 For some people, this is the only fee you will need to pay.
 If you are a veteran or widow/er, contact the Department of Veterans’ Affairs to see if you are eligible for assistance with this fee.